CIRCSE/latinWordnet-evaluation/README.md

 # latinWordnet-evaluation
 First evaluation of the Latin WordNet.
-Data and code repository for the CLiC 2019 paper submission.
+Data and code repository for the CLiC-it 2019 paper submission (see Citation below).

 ## File description